-Demand for third-party integration is on the rise: Banks are seeking IT service providers that offer commercial off-the-shelf products through customized engagements.
+Demand for third-party integration is on the rise: Banks are seeking IT service providers that offer commercial off-the-shelf products through customised engagements.
 Two factors are driving the core modernization segment.
-First, demand for emerging technologies such as AI, machine learning, natural language processing (NLP), blockchain, and RPA; second, demand for relevant skillsets in Agile and DevOps methodologies.
+The first factor is demand for emerging technologies such as AI, machine learning, natural language processing (NLP), blockchain, and RPA.
+The second factor is demand for relevant skillset in Agile and DevOps methodologies.